diegowholikesorange/zensole/README.md

 Another disadvantage would be that the data schema is then known to the application, which from a search perspective is not necessary at this stage (YAGNI).
 I feel that a domain layer would bloat the code while not adding much value.
-The representation of objects as JSONObjects is sufficiently typed for our purpose (KISS) and provides a higher level of flexibility, e.g. backward compatibility in the case of schema changes.
+The representation of objects as JSONObjects is sufficiently structured for our purpose (KISS) and provides a higher level of flexibility, e.g. automatic backward compatibility in the case of (most) schema changes.